How to set up and optimise your Google Business Profile

 Setting up your Google Business Profile is super easy.
 Here’s how in just eight steps.

-8. And finally, it will ask you to verify your account by entering a postal address.
+And finally, it will ask you to verify your account by entering a postal address.
 This address won’t be used for your public profile.
 It may offer (or ask you to select from) several options, depending on your location and business type.
 This could include sending out a postcard or email containing a verification code that you will need to enter.
-It could ask for over-the-phone verification, or a video of your location to prove you’re the real business owner.
-Or they may skip over this step entirely and automatically verify you.
-Simply follow the prompts and instructions given.
+Verification methods now often include real-time video verification, where you'll be asked to show your business signage, entrance and interior.
+Google may still offer a postcard or phone verification, but video is becoming increasingly common.

 Once verified, you’re done – good job!